comerito/orocommerce-report-plugin/README.md

 ### Step 2: Activation

 You are 2 clicks from using new reports 😁.
-Now all you need to do is click on 3 dots (left side of integration) and select activation icon.
+Now all you need to do is click on 3 dots (right side of integrations list page) and select activation icon.

 ![Activate an integration](./docs/media/activate-integration.png)